It’s the most wonderful time of the year.

 Every year, I buy an extravagant wreath for my front door.
 I love the look of these wreaths.
 I know I could reuse them from year to year, which I do, but not on my front door.
 The wreaths of other years get put on other doors and in other places.
 I love getting a new one every year.
 It’s just part of the charm of decorating for Christmas!

 This year I have some planters for my house.
-They have hosta planted in them, but now that the frost has killed off the leaves, we just have bare dirt.
+They have had hostas planted in them, but now that the frost has killed off the leaves, we just have bare dirt.
 I’m planning on getting evergreen decorations to put in the planters.
 It should look marvelous.
-Maybe we’ll light up the planters too?
-I may need to get more lights!

 Of course, the center of any Christmas decorating scheme is the Christmas tree.
 For my family this is a huge deal.
 For the last four years or so, we’ve gone to a special Christmas tree farm, approximately two hours away.
 Why so far?
 Because this farm has a Christmas village!